JADE: Expert-Grounded Dynamic Evaluation for Open-Ended Professional Tasks: Human Alignment Experimental Setup

 \subsection{Scoring Aggregation Mechanism}

 To mitigate the impact of individual bias and potential outliers, we applied a \textbf{trimmed mean aggregation strategy}.
 For each evaluated item, scores were collected from all five independent experts.
 We systematically excluded the single highest and single lowest scores, calculating the final ground truth score as the arithmetic mean of the \textbf{remaining three scores}.
-This rigorous filtering process ensures that the alignment targets represent a stable expert consensus rather than extreme individual preferences.
+This trimming is used only to construct the aggregated ground-truth target for model-alignment analysis; it is not used when computing inter-annotator agreement.